rockneurotiko/config_tuples/README.md

 - `type`: Type to cast the value, one of `:string`, `:integer`, `:atom`, `:boolean`.
 Default to `:string`
 - `default`: Default value if the environment variable is not setted.
 Default no `nil`
 - `transform`: Function to transform the final value, the syntax is {Module, :function}
+- `required`: Set to true if this environment variable needs to be setted, if not setted it will raise an error.
+Default no `false`

 If you need to store the literal values `{:system, term()}`, `{:system, term(), Keyword.t()}`, you can use `{:system, :literal, term()}` to disable ConfigTuples config interpolation.
 For example: